We are now accepting expressions of interest for

 The Racing Appeals Panel, an independent body established in 2023 under the Racing Integrity Amendment Act 2022, is seeking dedicated individuals to join as Deputy Chairpersons and Panel Members.

-The QRAP was formed to create a fairer and more transparent appeals process for Queensland’s racing industry, enlisting an independent new Panel of members, Chairperson, and Deputy Chairpersons.
+The Racing Appeals Panel was formed to create a fairer and more transparent appeals process for Queensland’s racing industry, enlisting an independent new Panel of Members, Chairperson, and Deputy Chairpersons.

 The Panel has replaced the previous internal and external review processes, to: